Skip to ContentSkip to Navigation

 Maintain balance and boundaries

-Consciously manage your energy and know that it is acceptable to set boundaries and guard your time.
-Do you have doubts or difficulties with this?
+Consciously manage your energy, and know that it is acceptable to set boundaries and guard your time.
+If you have doubts about this, or if you find it diffcult:

-It sounds cliché, but it really helps to get things off your chest.
-Think of:
+Although it sounds like a cliché, it really does help to get things off your chest.
+Some people you might approach could be:

-• All Ears, which offers walk-in consultation hours with student workers at the Harmony Building and at Zernike.
+• All Ears offers walk-in consultation hours with student workers at the Harmony Building and at Zernike.

-• In je bol.nl (Dutch website) offers a listening ear via chat and phone, reliable information, experiences of others, and tips & tools to get started yourself.
+• In je bol.nl (Dutch website) offers a listening ear by chat and phone, along with reliable information, experiences shared by others, and tips and tools to get started yourself.

 decoratieve afbeelding

 Would you like to get started with reliable, free online self-support at home?
-For example, a module on on resilience, lifestyle or living according to your values?
-University of Groningen students can use the online platform NewHealth anonymously and free of charge.
+NewHealth offers a variety of modules, including on resilience, lifestyle, and living according to your values.
+University of Groningen students can use the online platform anonymously and free of charge.
 There are various topics to choose from.

 Exercise and sport

-Exercise reduces stress, improves your mood and increases your resilience.
-So it's a good idea to walk more (together), cycle more often and/or exercise regularly.
+Exercise reduces stress, improves your mood, and increases your resilience.
+It's therefore a good idea to walk more (alone or with someone else), cycle more often, and/or exercise regularly.

 • The ACLO sports centre serves the communities of the University of Groningen and the Hanze University of Applied Sciences.
 It offers students a wide range of sports and exercise facilities.